- What is Ozone?

 As early as 1912, Antarctic explorers recorded observations of unusual veil-type clouds in the polar stratosphere, although they could not have known at the time how significant those clouds would become.
 In 1956, the British Antarctic Survey set up the Halley Bay Observatory on Antarctica in preparation for the International Geophysical Year (IGY) of 1957.
 In that year, ozone measurements using a Dobson Spectrophotometer began.

-Instruments on the ground (at Halley) and high above Antarctica (the Total Ozone Mapping Spectrometer [TOMS] and Ozone Monitoring Instrument [OMI]) measured an acute drop in total atmospheric ozone during October in the early and middle 1980s.
+Instruments on the ground (at Halley) and high above Antarctica (Total Ozone Mapping Spectrometer [TOMS], Ozone Monitoring Instrument [OMI], and Ozone Mapping and Profiler Suite [OMPS]) measured an acute drop in total atmospheric ozone during October in the early and middle 1980s.
 (Halley data supplied by J. D. Shanklin, British Antarctic Survey ).

 These measurements gave the first clues that there was trouble in the ozone layer.
 In 1985, a group of scientists (J. C. Farman, B. G. Gardiner, and J. D. Shanklin) published in the journal Nature the first paper on observations of springtime losses of ozone over Antarctica.
 In 1986, NASA scientists used satellite data from the Total Ozone Mapping Spectrometer (TOMS) and the Solar Backscatter Ultraviolet (SBUV) instrument to demonstrate that the ozone hole is a regional-scale Antarctic phenomenon.